 Tip: Be aware of changes in turning radius and ground clearance as a result of adding a dual hitch.
 Also, all devices when added to your receiver will cut your carry weight and towing ability by 25% per foot.
 Be sure to obey all third party manufacturer's equipment recommendations.
 Always get expert advice from hitch and accessory suppliers due to safety concerns.

-No, our Rack is designed to only attach to your receiver tube however some add on trailer receivers may require additional support.
+No, our Rack is designed to only attach to your receiver tube that is designed to tow vehicles.
+Some add on frame mounted trailer hitch 2" receivers may require additional support.

 Our heavy duty racks are constructed from steel tubing with a special powder coating that will last the life of the rack.
 The bottom nose pans are stainless steel to protect your kayaks and prevent damage from uneven pavement due to parking lots, driveways and bumpy roads.
 The eyehooks and bolts are all stainless steel.
 Bungee cords with carabiner ends are also included to keep your kayaks snug.
 The bicycle racks are made from lightweight aluminum channel and come equipped with adjustable hooks to fit any adult or child sized bicycles.

 Three 1 1/2" wide, heavy velcro straps to hold each bike in place plus a steel hook at the top of the rail.
 This hook also holds your bike in place so your hands are free to tighten the straps.
 Any bike lock cable can be used to lock your bike to the rack.
 The kayaks are held down firmly in the stainless trays with vinyl coated steel cables and padlocks (supplied) to prevent loss while travelling or theft.